-To choose a BMW 520i is to choose a business saloon that is moving itself and its customers into the future.
+To choose a BMW i5 is to choose an all-electric business saloon.
 To choose a sporty look and mobile office.
 To choose mobility that's fun and inspiring.

-The independent TÜV Rheinland Energy & Environment GmbH validated a life cycle assessment of the BMW 520i.
-The assessment shows that the BMW Group is taking measures to reduce its environmental impact.
+The independent TÜV Rheinland Energy & Environment GmbH validated a life cycle assessment of the BMW i5 eDrive40 showing the measures taken to reduce its environmental impact.